stineb/soilm_global/data_openaccess/README.md

 - `site_id`: FLUXNET site ID
 - `date`: Date of measurement, units: YYYY-MM-DD
-- `gpp_obs`: Observed GPP from FLUXNET 2015 (see Stocker et al. (2018b), Methods, Observational Data), units: g C m-2 d-1
 - `gpp_pmodel` and `gpp_modis`: Simulated GPP from the P-model and MODIS (see Stocker et al. (2018b), Methods, RS models), units: g C m-2 d-1 (mean across 8 day periods in respective files)
 - `aet_splash`: Simulated actual evapotranspiration from the SPLASH model (Davis et al., 2017), units: mm d-1
 - `pet_splash`: Simulated potential evapotranspiration from the SPLASH model (Davis et al., 2017), units: mm d-1
-- `ppfd`: Photosynthetic photon flux density, based on shortwave incoming radiation data from FLUXNET 2015 (SW_IN_F), converted to PPFD as ppfd = SW_IN_F * kfFEC * 1.0e-6, with kfFEC = 2.04 micro-mol/J. Units: mol/m2/d
-- `vpd`: Vapour pressure deficit, units: Pa
-- `fpar_modis`: Fraction of absorbed photosynthetically active radiation by MODIS FPAR  (MCD15A3H Version 6, 500 m, 4-day) extracted using Google Earth Engine and the ‘gee_subset’ library (Hufkens, 2017), unitless.
-- `soilm_mean`: Mean soil moisture used for analyses.
-This is based on observed soil moisture from FLUXNET 2015, mean across multiple depths if available, and normalised to between its minimum and maximum daily value for each site respectively, unitless.
 - `soilm_splash`: Soil moisture simulated by the SPLASH model (Davis et al., 2017), normalised to vary between zero and one at the maximum water holding capacity, unitless.
 - `flue`: fLUE estimate from Stocker et al. (2018).
 Estimates soil moisture stress on light use efficiency from flux data, unitless.
 - `beta_a`, `beta_b`, and `beta_c`: Empirical soil moisture stress, used as multiplier to simulated GPP as described in Stocker et al. (2018b), unitless.
-- `bias_pmodel_diff` and `bias_modis_diff`: Calculated as `gpp_pmodel - gpp_obs`, units: g C m-2 d-1
-- `bias_pmodel_ratio` and `bias_modis_ratio`: Calculated as `gpp_pmodel / gpp_obs`, unitless

 ### Global P-model simulation outputs